crypto-keys-unlocked/rust_paillier/README.md

 The implementation aims to leverage Rust's strong type system and memory safety features to provide a secure and efficient library for cryptographic operations.

 ## Features
+- **Key Generation**: Secure generation of public and private keys for encryption and decryption.
-- **Encryption & Decryption**: Message can be encrypted using public key.
-And ciphertext can be decrypted using the private key.
+- **Encryption & Decryption**: Enables encryption of messages with a public key and decryption with a corresponding private key.
-- **Homomorphic Encryption**: Utilizing the additive homomorphic properties of the Paillier cryptosystem to perform secure computations on encrypted data.
+- **Homomorphic Properties**: Supports operations on encrypted data, such as addition of ciphertexts and multiplication of ciphertexts by plaintext numbers, aligning results with operations performed on plaintext.
+- **Modular Arithmetic Support**: Includes utilities for modular inversion and other arithmetic operations necessary for the cryptosystem.

 ## Dependencies
 This project relies on several Rust crates for handling large integer arithmetic and random number generation: